ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ### Objective

-learning deep learning courses (Andrew Ng) in coursera
+to learning deep learning courses (Andrew Ng) in coursera because as said in ‘Knife don't miss your job’, to solid the foundation of deep learning will help me build the CNN and understand others’ work

 ### Result: